Prospective Students

 Mercer recognizes that learning in the classroom is only part of the learning that takes place in the modern world.
 Credit may be granted by examinations and other demonstrations of knowledge or skills acquired outside the traditional classroom.
 These include appropriate life and work experiences in addition to formal learning through military schools, proprietary schools, or training programs.

 Detailed information about credit for nontraditional learning experiences is available from the Student Records office.
 Mercer reserves the right to deny inappropriate credit requests.
 Veterans may wish to have their military training and experience evaluated for possible college credit.
-Those wishing to do so should contact the Veterans Affairs office.
+Those wishing to do so should contact the Military & Veterans Services office.